 - Over the 2022/2023 financial year, the Far North District Council wishes to complete a selection of drainage area works. - The work includes spraying and cleaning of the Areas drains.
-Currently there is a proposed budget of \$40,420 for Motutangi for planned work, with an additional \$17,000 of contingency for unplanned work if required. - The work programme and associated budget is up for discussion.
+Currently there is a proposed budget of \$40,420 for Motutangi for planned work, with an additional \$17,000 of contingency for unplanned work if required. - At time of writing this report the final year results for the year 2021-22 were not known, therefore the full financial position for this current year programme including reserves will be reported at the next meeting. - This work programme has been compiled on estimated costs.